HISPlayer/UnityiOS-SDK/hisplayer-api.md

 #### protected virtual void EventEndOfContent(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
 This event occurs whenever an internal playlist reaches the end of the list.

+#### protected virtual void EventNetworkConnected(HISPlayerEventInfo subtitlesInfo)
+Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_NETWORK_CONNECTED** is triggered.
+This event occurs whenever the network has been reconnected.

 #### protected virtual void ErrorInfo(HISPlayerErrorInfo errorInfo)
 Override this method to add custom logic when an error callback is triggered.
 Please, refer to the **HISPlayerError** list.